zhutoutoutousan/A-study-note-as-a-beginner/language/_log-L.md/log-L-T_gen.md

     - Review the previous mock test with consecutive interpretation and simultaneous interpretation with respect to its content
     - Use the note system you developed
       - READ THE BOOK DUDE!

+# English Vocabulary | Beyond C2
+## S
+- Shrewdness
+  - the quality of being astute or sharp in practical matters